MrE-Fog/Blink-swiftx/README.md

 # Blink-swift
-Blink-swift is simple application for communication between iOS devices and Intel Edison
+Blink-swift is simple application for communication between iOS devices and Intel Edison.
+It is better to start with Intel Edison simple application for Node.js.